junxit/us-congress-bills-119/metadata.md

 - 2025-03-10 — Mr. Green (TN) moved to suspend the rules and pass the bill.
 - 2025-03-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1049-1050)
 - 2025-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1049-1050)
+- 2025-03-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.